Frequently Asked Questions

 How do I find and use the Trail?

-A: Get a guide to the section(s) of your choice one of these four ways:
+A: Get a guide to the section(s) of your choice one of these five ways:

 Gateways are hubs for birding trail information and are located at the following sites: